JonathanWenger/my_website/content/home/teaching.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
+# A Teaching section created with the Pages widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays lectures from `content/teaching/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 46  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Teaching"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "talk"
+  page_type = "teaching"

   # Choose how much pages you would like to display (0 = all pages)
   count = 3